openads-project/openadstack/docs/technical-architecture.md

 # Technical Architecture

 OpenADStack integrates independently released ROS 2 modules into a reusable automated-driving stack.
-It defines how the modules are connected, but does not contain their source code or a deployment-specific environment.
-Module development and deployment integration remain separate concerns.
+It defines how the modules are connected, but does not contain their source code or define a deployment composition.
+Source-level module development and the definition of deployment compositions remain separate concerns.

 ## Architectural Principles